JuliaML/MLDataPattern.jl/docs/introduction/design.rst

 Furthermore, we wanted to make sure that the decision to opt-in to our ecosystem had as little impact to the overall design of the user code as possible.
-This had the consequence of not being able to require a common super-type for data containers.
+This had the consequence of not being able to impose a common super-type for data containers.
 Additionally, we could not rely on ``Base`` functions, such as ``size``, to be implemented for the data at hand.
 Worse, we could not be confident that (even if implemented) these methods would